 The league’s board wanted clubs to be prepared for another economic disaster, encouraging them to delve into the community around them and form partnerships with local, smaller companies as well as local grassroots academies.
 This would promote the sport to youngsters and encourage participation to play as well as attend their local team’s matches.

 They felt this was a solid model to build upon and followed it up by implementing the two-tier league format, which would grow as the nation nears its ambitious objective.
-At the time, the top tier consisted of 16 clubs and the second had ten; now, the J-League 1 has 18 clubs and the J-League 2 has 22, an improvement of 14.
+At the time, the top tier consisted of 16 clubs and the second had ten; now, the J1 League has 18 clubs and the J2 League has 22, an improvement of 14.
 It’s palpable progress.

-Participation in the Asian Champions League has seen J-League’s top teams compete with the rest of the continent’s elite clubs and the national team is excelling, reaching highs of 21st in the rankings in 2013.
-Since the birth and growth of the J-League, Japan’s national team has improved and are now fervently planning for Russia 2018.
+Participation in the Asian Champions League has seen J1 League’s top teams compete with the rest of the continent’s elite clubs and the national team is excelling, reaching highs of 21st in the rankings in 2013.
+Since the birth and growth of the J1 League, Japan’s national team has improved and are now fervently planning for Russia 2018.

-But breezing through previous World cup qualifications was no fluke; granted their opposition is less challenging, as they play largely inferior nations from Asia for their place at the event, but let’s not take anything away from them.
-They have played at every World Cup since 1998 and their role in the Confederations Cup fixture in 2013 against Italy last year impressed football fans across the globe.
+But breezing through previous World Cup qualifications was no fluke; granted their opposition is less challenging, as they play largely inferior nations from Asia for their place at the event, but let’s not take anything away from them.
+They have played at every World Cup since 1998 and their role in the Confederations Cup fixture in 2013 against Italy impressed football fans across the globe.

 Under the stewardship of experienced Italian manager Alberto Zaccheroni, and now Vahid Halilhodžić, Japan showed tremendous fighting spirit to battle Italy for the full 90 minutes, losing 4-3 in arguably the game of the tournament.

-From their most recent squad (June 2015), 18 of the 23 selected ply their trade in Europe.
-A sizeable amount of Japanese players play in the Bundesliga, one of the world’s best and most-watched leagues.
+From their most recent squad (May 2017), 14 of the 23 selected ply their trade in Europe.
+A sizeable numbers of Japanese players play in the Bundesliga, one of the world’s best and most-watched leagues.
 Promisingly, the number is rising each year.
-Shinji Kagawa is currently the nation’s biggest star, along with Honda and 35-year-old Yasuhito Endō, of Gamba Osaka.
+Shinji Kagawa is currently the nation’s biggest star, along with Honda and Shinji Okazaki, of Leicester City.

 Raised around the Japanese football boom, Honda broke into his local professional team Nagoya Grampus when he was still at school.
 He established himself in the first team before leaving for a two-year stint in Dutch football with VVV-Venlo, then earning a move to Russia.
 A move to the Rossoneri in 2014 was with a raft of Champions League clubs keen to sign him.

-Before the Japanese FA hired Zaccheroni to coach the national team, Endō spoke of the importance of hiring a foreign manager, to bring new ideas and styles to the country and it has certainly done that.
-At 35, time is running out for highly-regarded veteran to taste success with the Blue Samurai, but his experience could go further than his playing career.
-Although he has only ever played in Japan, his international experience also provides a sound knowledge of the game.
+Before the Japanese FA hired Zaccheroni to coach the national team, Honda spoke of the importance of hiring a foreign manager, to bring new ideas and styles to the country and it has certainly done that.
+At 30, time is running out for the highly regarded midfielder to taste success with the Blue Samurai, but his experience could go further than his playing career.
+Considering he has played most of his club football outside of Japan, his international experience provides a sound knowledge of the game.

 To say he was nominated for the Ballon d’Or three times around the turn of the century is no mean feat and to be nominated as FIFA’s World Player of the Year shows what kind of impact Nakata had on world and European football.
 He was also named in FIFA’s top 100 players in 2004, chosen by Pele.